ministryofjustice/security-guidance/docs/user-guide.md

 ## Asking for help

-If you need help dealing with a cyber security task or problem, send an email to: [cyberconsultancy@digital.justice.gov.uk](mailto:cyberconsultancy@digital.justice.gov.uk)
+If you need help dealing with a cyber security task or problem, send an email to: [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk)

 Some requests are better handled by other teams.
 For urgent matters such as incidents, or to get help about physical or personnel security, contact [security@digital.justice.gov.uk](mailto:security@digital.justice.gov.uk).
-For help with data protection, contact [data.compliance@justice.gov.uk](mailto:data.compliance@justice.gov.uk).
+For help with data protection, contact [privacy@justice.gov.uk](mailto:privacy@justice.gov.uk).

-The consultant team keep an eye open for email requests.
+The consultancy team keep an eye open for email requests.
 Normally, you'll get an acknowledgement or more detailed reply within two working days.

 To help us help you, please answer these questions in your email request, as best you can:

 1. Who is the work for?
 2. Why is it important?
 3. What happens if the work is not done \(or not done on time\)?
 4. What is your need \(old-style accreditation on an existing contract, guidance or advice, review of proposed approach,...\)?
 5. What skills or experience does the work need \(known or predicted\)?
 6. When is the next project milestone that needs cyber consultancy input or involvement?

 ## How the Consultancy team handle requests for help